Exploratory Programming – Fall 2013 Program Calendar – Exploring Majors – Meet the Majors

 Meet Your Mentors

-NU Horizons invites you to a Place and Opportunity Tour on Saturday, September 7 from 1-3 pm, program begins in the Curry Ballroom.
+NU Horizons invites you to a Place and Opportunity Tour.

 Peer Mentors are students who have already chosen a major and are available to support and guide you as you explore academic options.
 Get to know our Peer Mentors!